sds100/KeyMapper/docs/quick-start.md

     Tapping the FIX button next to the battery optimisation prompt will allow you to turn off features of your device that may prevent Key Mapper's essential services from running in the background.
 This is usually the source of the common 'Key Mapper randomly stops working' issue.

-Older devices (such as my Android 5 device pictured here) do not have this prompt in Key Mapper.
+Devices older than Android 6.0 do not have this prompt in Key Mapper.
 However, I was still able to find the setting in my device settings app.
 Read more below for details.

 ![](images/hg-warn-battery-optimisation.png)